rajeshvkothari/oom/GIN_README_2508.md

       ```sh
 	  Click on “Add node instance” and select the VNF available.
       Complete the fields indicated by the red star and click Confirm.
-      Wait for 7-8 minutes and success message will display.
+      Wait for 7-8 minutes and a success message will display.
       ```

 ## Post Deployment Verification Steps